detra-lab/eslint-config/README.md

 ## Why our configuration?

-- We strive to provide the latest configuration updates for the ESLint ecosystem.
+- Designed to provide the latest updates from the ESLint ecosystem.
-- Our configuration is highly modular, supporting various syntaxes besides modern JavaScript, such as TypeScript, fp-ts, and React.
+- Modular: it supports a variety of syntaxes beyond modern JavaScript, including TypeScript, fp-ts, and React.
-- Formatting rules are not included as they are delegated to Prettier.
+- We do not include formatting rules, as Prettier manages these.
+- We think you'll appreciate our rules for improving your code's quality.

 ## How to install and use